roseengineering/collimation_tool/README.md

 If you have uv installed you can either run the app using "sh collimate.py" or directly using "./collimate.py". uv will automatically install the proper python dependencies.
-Otherwise ensure both opencv-python, numpy, and pygame are installed in your python environment before running.
+Otherwise ensure opencv-python, numpy, and pygame are installed in your python environment before running.

 ## Command Line Usage